AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-guides-assistant.md

 ---
-title: Configure the  for authoring
+title: Configure the Guides assistant to search content
-description: Learn how to configure the smart suggestions for authoring
+description: Learn how to configure the Guides assistant to search content
-exl-id: a595ca1f-0123-40d3-a79c-a066bc6517b4
 ---

-# Configure the AI-powered Guides Assistant to search content
+# Configure the AI-powered Guides assistant to search content

 As an administrator, you can configure the Guides Assistant feature for the authors.
-The Guides Assistant service is secured by Adobe IMS auth-based authentication.
-Integrate your environment with Adobe’s secure token-based authentication workflows and start using the new Guides Assistant feature.
-The following configuration help you to add the **AI configuration** tab to folder profile.
-Once added, you can use the Guides Assistant feature in the Web Editor.
+The Guides assistant service is secured by Adobe IMS auth-based authentication.
+Integrate your environment with Adobe’s secure token-based authentication workflows and start using the new Guides assistant feature.
+The following configurations help you to add the **AI configuration** tab to a folder profile.
+Once added, you can use the Guides assistant feature in the Web Editor.

 ## Create IMS configurations in Adobe Developer Console